Document Generation Hints

 Cloudockit has the ability to generate complete documentation & diagrams for everything inside your Kubernetes Azure/GCP Environments (AWS support is under development).

 With that feature, you will get the list of pods, services, containers…

-To do that, Contributor access (on the Kubernete Cluster only) is needed so that Cloudockit can connect to the cluster and retrieve the details.
+To do that, Contributor access (on the Kubernetes Cluster only) is needed so that Cloudockit can connect to the cluster and retrieve the details.